Tutorial: Optimizing Injection Molding Parameters

 Confirm that Randomize run order is enabled.
 Randomization prevents systematic bias from factors like equipment warm-up or material batch variation that correlate with run order.

-Click Generate to add this experiment plan as a dataset in your project.
+Click Next, confirm the dataset name, then click Generate to add this experiment plan as a dataset in your project.

 Run the Experiment and Enter Data

-Open the generated dataset in the Data Table tab.
-Factor columns contain the experimental conditions; the Response column is empty.
-Run the experiment and double-click cells in the Response column to enter measured strength values.
+The previous steps generated an experiment plan as a dataset.
+To use your own data, open the dataset in the Data Table tab and double-click cells in the Response column to enter measured strength values.

-For this tutorial, use the pre-filled sample data instead.
+The rest of this tutorial uses pre-filled sample data to walk through the analysis.
 Click Injection Molding in the Sample Data section of the launcher.
 This loads 16 rows: 3 factors x 2 levels x 2 replicates.
+The sample data rows are sorted by factor levels for readability; in an actual experiment, runs are carried out in randomized order.

 | Column | Description |